Woodrow Wilson

-At the outbreak of World War I in 1914, the U.S. declared neutrality as Wilson tried to negotiate a peace between the Allied and Central Powers.
-He narrowly won re-election in the 1916 United States presidential election, boasting how he kept the nation out of wars in Europe and Mexico.
+Wilson was narrowly re-elected in the 1916 election, defeating the Republican nominee, Charles Evans Hughes.
 In April 1917, Wilson asked Congress for a declaration of war against Germany in response to its policy of unrestricted submarine warfare that sank American merchant ships.
-Wilson nominally presided over war-time mobilization and left military matters to the generals.
-He instead concentrated on diplomacy, issuing the Fourteen Points that the Allies and Germany accepted as a basis for post-war peace.
+Wilson concentrated on diplomacy, issuing the Fourteen Points that the Allies and Germany accepted as a basis for post-war peace.
 He wanted the off-year elections of 1918 to be a referendum endorsing his policies, but instead the Republicans took control of Congress.
-After the Allied victory in November 1918, Wilson went to Paris where he and the British and French leaders dominated the Paris Peace Conference.
-Wilson successfully advocated for the establishment of a multinational organization, the League of Nations.
-It was incorporated into the Treaty of Versailles that he signed.
-Wilson had refused to bring any leading Republican into the Paris talks, and back home he rejected a Republican compromise that would have allowed the Senate to ratify the Versailles Treaty and join the League.
+After the Allied victory in November 1918, Wilson attended the Paris Peace Conference, accompanied by his most important adviser, Colonel Edward House.
+Wilson successfully advocated for the establishment of a multinational organization, the League of Nations, which was incorporated into the Treaty of Versailles that he signed; back home, he rejected a Republican compromise that would have allowed the Senate to ratify the Versailles Treaty and join the League.

-Wilson had intended to seek a third term in office but suffered a severe stroke in October 1919 that left him incapacitated.
-His wife and his doctor controlled Wilson, and no significant decisions were made.
-Meanwhile, his policies alienated German and Irish Democrats and the Republicans won a landslide in the 1920 presidential election.
-Scholars have generally ranked Wilson in the upper tier of U.S presidents, although he has been criticized for supporting racial segregation.
-His liberalism nevertheless lives on as a major factor in American foreign policy, and his vision of ethnic self-determination resonated globally.
+Wilson had intended to seek a third term in office but had a stroke in October 1919 that left him incapacitated.
+His wife and his physician controlled Wilson, and no significant decisions were made.
+Meanwhile, his policies alienated German- and Irish-American Democrats and the Republicans won a landslide in the 1920 election.
+In February 1924, he died at age 67.
+Into the 21st century, historians have criticized Wilson for supporting racial segregation, although they continue to rank Wilson as an above-average president for his accomplishments in office.
+Conservatives in particular have criticized him for expanding the federal government, while others have praised his weakening the power of large corporations and have credited him for establishing modern liberalism.